 • Certification will be granted for only those courses which are applicable to the declared program of study.
-Students seeking certification under any VA chapter are responsible for providing the ESJC VA Office with a copy of their program sheet (print out) from the College counselors prior to certification for their initial semester at ESJC.
-Any deviation from this list of courses must be approved in writing by the appropriate department chair, the ESJC counselors, or the Dean of the College.
-Veterans must have all military or transfer credits evaluated by the end of their first semester at ESJC, and must then furnish the VA Office with a copy of the updated program sheet from the ESJC counselors.
+Students seeking certification under any VA chapter are responsible for providing the EOCC VA Office at the location where you plan to attend classes with a copy of their program sheet (printout) from the College counselors prior to certification for their initial semester at EOCC.
+Any deviation from this list of courses must be approved in writing by the appropriate department chair, the EOCC counselors, or the Dean of the College.
+Veterans must have all military or transfer credits evaluated by the end of their first semester at EOCC, and must then furnish the VA Office with a copy of the updated program sheet from the EOCC counselors.
 It is the veteran's responsibility to submit a copy of the updated program sheet to the VA Office once prior credits and/or training have been evaluated by the Registrar.

 - Courses which meet for only a portion of the semester (Friday and Saturday seminars, one- or two-week computer or business courses, and mini-session or inter-term courses) may be certified, but only for the portion of the term that the class is actually meeting.
-Students should check with the VA Office on the ESJC main campus if they have any questions regarding these special calendar classes. - Certification will be granted for only those hours required to complete the selected program of study.
+Students should check with the VA Office at the location where they plan to attend classes if they have any questions regarding these special calendar classes. - Certification will be granted for only those hours required to complete the selected program of study.
 Certification will not be granted for audit or community services courses.
 Remedial classes will be certified if the need is indicated by ASSET test results.
-Veterans are also awarded up to four credit hours in Physical Education (PED) for 24 months active military service.

-- Veterans must be recertified for educational benefits when they reenter college after an interruption of their educational program.
-This recertification must be initiated by the veteran. - Benefits are paid on the following full-semester enrollment schedule: - 12 or more credit hours-Full benefits - 9 to 11 credit hours-Three-fourths benefits - 6 to 8 credit hours-One-half benefits - 5 or fewer credit hours-Tuition only
+Veterans are also awarded up to four credit hours in Physical Education (PED) for 24 months active military service. - Veterans must be recertified for educational benefits when they reenter college after an interruption of their educational program.
+This recertification must be initiated by the veteran. - Benefits are paid on the following full-semester enrollment schedule:

+12 or more credit hours-Full benefits

+9 to 11 credit hours-Three-fourths benefits

+6 to 8 credit hours-One-half benefits

+5 or fewer credit hours-Tuition only

 Processing by the Veterans Administration takes six to eight weeks (60 days), and the veteran must be prepared to pay tuition at final registration.
-ELIGIBILITY IS DETERMINED BY THE VETERANS

-ADMINISTRATION, NOT BY ENTERPRISE STATE JUNIOR COLLEGE.

-For additional information about the full range of veterans programs available through the Veterans' Administration, contact the Atlanta VA Regional Office, P. O. Box 100022, Decatur, GA 30031-7022, or the Veterans' Affairs Office at Enterprise State Junior College.
+ELIGIBILITY IS DETERMINED BY THE VETERANS ADMINISTRATION, NOT BY ENTERPRISE-OZARK COMMUNITY COLLEGE.
+48 For additional information about the full range of veterans programs available through the Veterans' Administration, contact the Atlanta VA Regional Office, P. O. Box 100022, Decatur, GA 30031-7022, or the Veterans' Affairs Office at the location where you plan to attend classes.

-ESJC SCHOLARSHIPS
+EOCC SCHOLARSHIPS